History of Robidoux Pass

 Old Robidoux Pass

-Robidoux Pass was the site of a trading post where supplies could be purchased.
-The trading post was established by either Joseph or Antoine Robidoux.
-While the site at Robidoux Pass traded with Indians for beaver skins and buffalo hides, it also held a temporary monopoly in providing provisions and services to overland travelers.
-The trading post also had a blacksmith shop on site that offered emigrants an opportunity to make repairs to trail-damaged wagons and tend footsore oxen and mules.
+The trading post at Robidoux Pass was established by either Joseph or Antoine Robidoux.
+Traders at this post exchanged goods with Indians for beaver skins and buffalo hides.
+The post also held a temporary monopoly in providing provisions and services to overland travelers and had a blacksmith shop on site that offered emigrants an opportunity to make repairs to trail-damaged wagons and tend footsore oxen and mules.

 Joseph E. Robidoux was reported to have died accidentally at Scotts Bluff, but no grave has been identified.
 There is evidence that he returned to the Great Nemaha Indian Agency in northern Kansas in the late 1850’s and died in obscurity.
 It is also thought that Antoine Robidoux died in 1860 in St. Louis, Missouri.